Lakefront Athletics and Recreation Complex: Henry Crown Sports Pavilion

 The first portion of the complex to be constructed was the Henry Crown Sports Pavilion, which opened in 1988.
 It is alternatively known as the Henry Crown Sports Pavilion and Aquatics Center, or the "SPAC".
 The facility is a multi-building athletics and recreation which features a fitness center, weight room, basketball and racquetball courts an aquatics center, and other sports facilities.
-In 2002, an indoor tennis facility was added in a newly added fourth building.
+In 2002, an indoor tennis facility was added in a newly constructed fourth building.
 The pavilion is located along Campus Drive, and is the main sports recreation center on campus.
 It is 95,000 sqft, and includes the Norris Aquatics Center and the Combe Tennis Center.
 It is also structurally connected to Ryan Fieldhouse, the Walter Athletics Center, and the North Parking Garage.

 Student recreation and fitness facilities

 The pavilion facility includes facilities for basketball, swimming, squash, racquetball, tennis, group exercise, cycling, weight lifting, and general cardio along with exercise-related activities and programs.
 It was renovated in 2014 to include an additional 30,000 sqft, new studio space, and new exercise equipment.
 In 2018, new cardio machines were added to the facility.
 Additionally, the university opened three new recreational basketball courts and a new three-lane jogging track.
-These replaced replaced the venue's previous recreational basketball courts and indoor running track, which had been located located a building which was demolished in order to make way for construction of the Ryan Fieldhouse.
+These replaced the venue's previous recreational basketball courts and indoor running track, which had been located in a building which was demolished in order to make way for construction of the Ryan Fieldhouse.